DylanJVA/Nonlocal-Games/README.md

     $$ (I\otimes H\otimes H)\ket{\psi}=\frac{1}{2}(\ket{001}+\ket{010}-\ket{100}+\ket{111}) $$

-    Remember, we applied the Hadamard gates to only one qubit each, so we needed to include the $I\ \otimes$.
     Lets look again at the possible values of $a\oplus b\oplus c$:

     - $0\oplus 0\oplus 1=1$